ceph/ceph/doc/radosgw/notifications.rst

   notifications that are triggered by the topic.
 - persistent: This indicates whether notifications to this endpoint are persistent (=asynchronous) or not persistent.
 (This is "false" by default.)
+- time_to_live: This will limit the time (in seconds) to retain the notifications. default value is taken from `rgw_topic_persistency_time_to_live`. providing a value overrides the global value. zero value means infinite time to live.
+- max_retries: This will limit the max retries before expiring notifications. default value is taken from `rgw_topic_persistency_max_retries`. providing a value overrides the global value. zero value means infinite retries.
+- retry_sleep_duration: This will control the frequency of retrying the notifications. default value is taken from `rgw_topic_persistency_sleep_duration`. providing a value overrides the global value. zero value mean there is no delay between retries.

 - HTTP endpoint